 • Managing the business is the least of your worries, and instead, you focus on service delivery

-• The salon handles marketing for the business thus no pressure for bringing new clients
+• The salon handles marketing for the business, so there is no pressure to bring in new clients

 • A team of employees helps share experience